 Jackson in Mahoning County outside of Youngstown,

 Albert was inducted into the U.S. Army on March 25, 1941, at Cleveland, Ohio.
 He was sent to Fort Knox, Kentucky, for basic training.
 He was assigned to C Company, 192nd Tank Battalion.
 The reason he was assigned to the company is that it had been a Ohio National Guard tank company from Port Clinton, and the Army attempted to fill-out the company's roster with men from the home state of the company.
-He attended specialized school, but it is not known what job he qualified to perform.
+He was assigned to the company as a driver and drove a jeep.

 In the late summer of 1941, the 192nd was sent to Louisiana to take part in maneuvers.
 During the maneuvers the battalion, which was part of the Red Army, broke through the Blue Army's defensive line.
 The battalion was about to overrun the Blue Army's Headquarters when the maneuvers were cancelled.
 The Blue Army was under the command of General George S. Patton.

 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana.
 None of the men had any idea why they were being sent to the fort.
 It was on the side of a hill that the members of the battalion learned they were being sent overseas as part of Operation PLUM.
 Those men 29 years old or older were allowed to resign from federal service and replacements came from the 753rd Tank Battalion.
 Within hours. the tankers had figured out that PLUM stood for "Philippines, Luzon, Manila."